agraef/agraef.github.io/README.md

   with some minor touches for Linux compatibility.
 An Arch PKGBUILD is available in the [AUR](https://aur.archlinux.org/packages/pizmidi-git/).

-* **NEW!** The [Pure LAC09 examples](https://github.com/agraef/pure-lac09) are back!
+* The [Pure LAC09 examples](https://github.com/agraef/pure-lac09) are back!
 You can also download them as a [tarball](https://github.com/agraef/pure-lac09/archive/1.0.tar.gz) or a [zip archive](https://github.com/agraef/pure-lac09/archive/1.0.zip) again.
 These are the accompanying materials for my presentation "Signal Processing in the Pure Programming Language" at the Linux Audio Conference 2009 at Parma, with some minor touches for compatibility with present-day Pure.
 They were originally on Pure's GoogleCode page, but got lost when GC closed its doors.
 Since the paper and the accompanying materials are still valid and may still be useful for Pure users, they have found a new home on Github now.

 * **NEW!** The Purr Data [Github mirror][21] provides a one-stop shop for Jonathan Wilkes' new cross-platform variant of Pd-l2ork (a Pd version with a